 Although you can start your stock with whole vegetables and fresh meat, chicken, or fish, by far the thriftiest way is the something-for-nothing approach.
 There are many vegetable and herb scraps that you may have been composting or tossing out that make excellent soup bases.
 You can even make stock from corn cobs.

 The bones leftover from cooking poultry, meat and fish are perfect to be made into stock.
-This is absolutely what happens to my Thanksgiving turkey after all the day-after turkey sandwiches.
+This is absolutely what happens to my holiday turkey after all the day-after turkey sandwiches.